Build an IP Based Rate Limiting Module in Node.js with Typescript

 TypeScript

-And the public
+And a public

 class Ratelimit {